Political activism in Kerala: Legal remedies

 In 2015, the provincial government in Kerala introduced a law that tried to control hartals and bandhs.
 According to this new bill, a notification of three days is required for any public agitation.
 The draft gives the government powers to cancel a strike announced by any party.
 A punishment of six months' imprisonment is included in the draft bill.

 Leftist inclination

-The social thought and behavior of the State in general has a strong inclination towards Leftism and thus the Communist parties have made strong inroads in Kerala.
+The social thought and behaviour of the State in general has a strong inclination towards leftism and thus the communist parties have made strong inroads in Kerala.
 Kerala was the first Indian state where the communists were voted to power.
-The Malabar region, particularly Kannur and Palakkad are considered to heartland of Communist parties.
-The Kollam and Alapuzha districts, where trade unions have very strong presence, are generally inclined towards the Left parties; though the Congress-led UDF have won elections from the constituencies of these districts several times.
-The largest Communist party in terms of membership is CPI(M) followed by CPI.
+The Malabar region, particularly Kannur and Palakkad are considered to heartland of communist parties.
+The Kollam and Alapuzha districts, where trade unions have very strong presence, are generally inclined towards the left parties; though the Congress-led UDF have won elections from the constituencies of these districts several times.
+The largest communist party in terms of membership is CPI(M) followed by CPI.